Jleagle/unmarshal-go/README.md

 # unmarshal-go

-A collection of helper structs to unmarshal JSON where the types don't quite match.
+A collection of helper types, to unmarshal JSON where the types don't quite match.

 `go get -u github.com/Jleagle/unmarshal-go`